Continuing Education Activity

 Neisseria meningitidis is a gram-negative bacterium that inhabits the mucosal surface of the nasopharynx in approximately 10% of healthy persons.
 The invasive meningococcal disease (IMD) is a severe form of Neisseria meningitidis infection, most commonly manifested as meningitis or septicemia.
-Initially, non-specific symptoms of infection with fever, often lead to a rapid deterioration of the patient's condition and death within 12 to 24 hours of the onset of the disease.
+Initially, non-specific symptoms of infection with fever often lead to a rapid deterioration of the patient's condition and death within 12 to 24 hours of the onset of the disease.
 The infection may occur in the form of sporadic, epidemic, or pandemic disease.
-The incidence of IMD is estimated at 0.3 to 3/100,000 residents in developed countries, reaching up to 10 to 25/100,000 in some third- world countries.
+The incidence of IMD is estimated at 0.3 to 3/100,000 residents in developed countries, reaching up to 10 to 25/100,000 in some less developed countries.
 The prevalence of IMD peaks among persons in three age groups: infants and children aged younger than 5 years (the incidence in infants aged younger than 1 year reaches 2.6 cases per 100,000), adolescents and young adults aged 16 to 21 years (0.4 cases per 100,000), and people 65 years of age (0.3 cases per 100,000).
-Approximately 5% to 20% of IMD cases occur as sepsis with high mortality of up to 20% to 80%.
-Meningococcal meningitis results in a lower rate of morbidity of 55 %to 18%.
-Nonetheless, 11% to 19% of survivors experience serious sequelae (e.g., neurologic disability, limb loss, and hearing loss).
+Approximately 5% to 20% of IMD cases occur as sepsis, with high mortality of up to 20% to 80%.
+Meningococcal meningitis results in a lower rate of morbidity of 55 to 18%.
+Nonetheless, 11 to 19% of survivors experience serious sequelae (e.g., neurologic disability, limb loss, and hearing loss).

 The diversity of capsular antigens on the surface of the bacteria allowed the distinction of 12 serotypes of N. meningitidis.
 Types A, B, C, Y, W are responsible for more than 90% of IMD cases globally.
 Serogroup B leads to approximately 60% of disease among children aged younger than 5 years, while serogroups C, Y, or W cause 73% of IMD cases in a group of persons aged equal to 11 years.
-Types A and C are responsible for most of the epidemic outbreaks, while infection with type B usually occurs as a sporadic disease.
+Types A and C are responsible for most epidemic outbreaks, while infection with type B usually occurs as a sporadic disease.
 N. meningitidis is spread through droplets from the upper respiratory tract of colonized individuals (saliva and other respiratory secretions during coughing, sneezing, kissing, and chewing on toys), both by patients affected by the disease and also the asymptomatic carriers of bacteria.

 The great burden of the disease has led to the implementation of various strategies to prevent IMD.